Quantifying Your Options

 Bridging a Gap

 In this example, if the owner was intent on selling to employees, there is more than a $2 million shortfall to fund retirement.
-This is why you benefit from holistic advisement.
-With advanced planning, we may be able to help narrow or bridge this gap depending upon the owner’s priorities:
+This is why you may benefit from advanced, holistic planning.
+We may be able to help narrow or bridge this gap depending upon the owner’s priorities: